grafana/opentelemetry-workshop/site/docs/lab2/instrument.md

     end
 ```

+## Step 1: Instrument a Node.js service

 Sometimes, zero-code instrumentation isn't possible, or doesn't exactly meet your needs.
 That's where manual instrumentation comes in.

-## Step 1: Instrument a Node.js service
+Some languages require you to add OpenTelemetry libraries or code into your application.
+JavaScript is one example of a language that requires this.

-Let's add instrumentation to a second service _GamesApp_.
+Let's get some hands-on experience with adding instrumentation to a JavaScript application.
+You'll add instrumentation to a second service called _GamesApp_.
 This service calls the _Rolldice_ service to get a random roll of the dice.

+1. Open your virtual development environment.

+1. Firstly, stop the k6 test if it is still running: find the terminal running the k6 script, and press **Ctrl+C**.

-1. Create a new file `gameserver/instrumentation.js`.
+1. Open a new terminal (**Terminal -> New Terminal**), run this:

-    Paste in the following contents:

-    TODO: Remove "fs" instrumentation
+    ```
+    cd gameserver

+    npm install @opentelemetry/sdk-node \
+        @opentelemetry/api \
+        @opentelemetry/auto-instrumentations-node \
+        @opentelemetry/sdk-metrics \
+        @opentelemetry/sdk-trace-node \
+        @opentelemetry/exporter-trace-otlp-proto \
+        @opentelemetry/exporter-metrics-otlp-proto
+    ```

+1. In the main editor window, create a new file `gameserver/instrumentation.js`, and paste in the following contents, then **Save** the file:

     ```js
     /*instrumentation.js*/